Menu

 Professional Golf Course Lighting Design and Expert Support

 Our lighting specialists have designed many sports lighting projects and can provide custom lighting plans tailored to your facility.
 We'll analyze your current energy bills and provide detailed calculations showing projected monthly savings from LED conversion.
+Our golf course lighting design services ensure every area is properly illuminated for both playability and safety.

 Our team understands the unique challenges of golf course lighting, including neighbor-friendly light control, optimal illumination for different playing areas, and electrical load management.
 Each lighting plan includes photometric analysis to ensure proper lighting levels and minimize light pollution and glare.
 Our 15+ years of commercial lighting experience help us anticipate potential issues before they become costly.